antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

         db.Fetch<LunchSpot>(query)
 ```

-This is fairly straightforward.  `getLunches` calls `getLunchFetchingQuery`, which builds a SQL query based on information is the filter record.
-The code to do that isn't the prettiest in the world (interfacing with a SQL database is rarely pretty), but it's easy to debug and it works.
-That sql is then sent to the database, and the result is deserialized as a set of `LunchSpot`s.
+The data access layer is fairly straightforward.  `getLunches` calls `getLunchFetchingQuery`, which builds a SQL query based on information is the filter record.
+The code to do that isn't the prettiest in the world (interfacing with a SQL database is rarely pretty), but it's flexible and easy to debug.
+It's also worth noting that Sqlite does not support Stored Procedures.
+The sql query defined above might actually be a Stored Procedure in a different SQL database.

+The SQL query is then sent to the database, and the result is deserialized as a set of `LunchSpot`s.
 When we complete Type Provider support for .NET Core, data access for relational databases via the [SqlProvider](http://fsprojects.github.io/SQLProvider/) will make these kinds of opreations very easy and pleasant to write.

-The `addLunch` function uses Microsoft.Data.Sqlite directly.
+The `addLunch` function uses Microsoft.Data.Sqlite directly, mostly for demonstrative purposes.
 If you're familiar with ADO.NET, this code should look very familiar.
 Note that the `|> ignore` construct is used a lot here.
 That is because the ADO.NET methods all return a value.
 Return values are not implicitly discarded in F#, and will produce a warning unless you explicitly ignore them.

+## Running and manually the application

+If you've been using `dotnet watch run`, you should already have a running application bound to port 5000 already.
+If not, you can use either `dotnet run` or `dotnet watch run` to start the web server.
+For testing out GETs and POSTS, I recommend using Postman.
+It's free.
+Postman makes it very easy to define a JSON body for the POST, and it also returns pretty-printed JSON by default.

-## Wrapping it up
+## Wrapping up

 This post covered quite a bit of concepts!
 Let's quickly summarize: